 Uniform Dress Is More Equitable?

 This is an argument I've heard more of recently, and, while less distressing than the first two, I also find lacking.
 This argument is predicated on the idea that sameness and equality are the same thing.
 Deconstructing that bit of nonsense requires a post unto itself, but suffice it to say that while the principle seems to be popular among equality activists, it’s a pretty significant fallacy.

 In the workplace, such thinking leads to all kinds of bad decisions.
 For instance, it would suggest that everyone should work in the same physical environment and be provided the same equipment as well.
-That’s ridiculous.
+That's ridiculous.
 Different jobs require different environments and different tools.
-People who travel frequently need notebook computers; people who don’t may not.
-People who are on-call need company-funded cell phones; people who aren’t, may not.
+People who travel frequently need notebook computers; people who don't may not.
+People who are on-call should have company-funded cell phones; for people who aren't, they are optional.
 People who need quiet and the ability to focus on complex problems (programmers, for instance) benefit greatly from private (or at least shared/semi-private) offices; call center workers and administrative staff may not.
-People who interact face-to-face with customers should dress accordingly during those interactions; people who aren’t interacting face-to-face with customers shouldn’t be required to dress as if they were.
+People who interact face-to-face with customers should dress accordingly during those interactions; people who aren't interacting face-to-face with customers shouldn't be required to dress as if they were.

 It’s easy to address the cries of “Unfair!
 Unfair!
 Why does one group get to wear jeans and t-shirts?"
 Let everybody wear jeans and t-shirts if their job doesn't involve face-to-face contact with customers.
 Heck, even if it does, let them dress as they like on days when they’re not meeting with customers.

 Impact on Recruiting and Culture